felix-beaudoin/nlp/README.md

 # Text processing and document search tool
 ## Overview

-A simple NLP tool built in Java using Stanford's CoreNLP library.
-It processes text from datasets to perform:
+A text processing tool and document search engine built able to do:

     Tokenization
     Lemmatization